Calistacen/Game-Recommendation-System-using-Matrix-Factorization/README.md

 2. **Year Matching:** Recommendations for Year_of_Release included games from nearby years.
 Implementing exact matches or year bins (e.g., "2000-2005") could improve relevance.
 3. **Case Sensitivity:** Queries such as name: 'wii' fail due to case sensitivity.
 Adding input normalization (e.g., converting all inputs to lowercase) could improve usability.

-### License
-This project is for educational purposes only.
+This project is for educational purposes only. by Calista.L

-by Calista.L